 Seattle water is considered very soft.
 Soft means that there are very few calcium and magnesium minerals in the water supply.
 It’s rare to come across soft water, as only 15% of the United States water is considered soft.

-Seattle’s water supply is classified at less than 17 parts per million, meaning the city is in the soft water zone, which contributes to not only the safety of consuming it but the taste of the water.
+Seattle’s water supply is classified at less than 17 parts per million, meaning the city is in the soft water zone, contributing to the safety of consuming it and the taste of the water.

 Where Seattle Gets its Water From

 Seattle’s primary water source is the Cedar River Watershed, a massive part of the Cedar River Basin.
 This watershed provides around 70% of Seattle’s water supply.
-The pipes receive their water from the Lower Cedar River where water quality tests are performed as well.
+The pipes receive water from the Lower Cedar River, where water quality tests are also performed.

-This means that Seattle’s water is doubly filtered: first in the Lower Cedar River, then in the city itself.
+This means that Seattle’s water is filtered twice.
+First in the Lower Cedar River, then in the city itself.

-A secondary source for Seattle’s tap water is the Tolt River Watershed.
-It’s a lesser known river that supplies around 30% of water supply to Seattle’s population.
+A secondary source of Seattle’s tap water is the Tolt River Watershed.
+It’s a lesser-known river that supplies around 30% of the water supply to Seattle’s population.

-The Tolt River Watershed is also treated and monitored for quality, so it’s safe to say both sources are treated twice before the water is flowing through your sink or shower.
+The Tolt River Watershed is also treated and monitored for quality, so it’s safe to say both sources are treated twice before the water flows through your sink or shower.

 You may feel more comfortable with this information, but let’s also look at how the water is treated to bring even more peace of mind.

 Seattle’s water supply is chlorinated twice for contaminants and treated for inactive microbial bacteria.
-The land around the watersheds provided a protective barrier, and so does the ultra-violet light and ozone that offers an even deeper cleanse to the water.
+The land around the watersheds provides a protective barrier, as does the ultra-violet light and ozone that offers an even deeper cleanse to the water.

-Within a year, there are more than 20,000 tested samples, water quality checks each day, and the water sources are filtered before the water even arrives at Seattle’s pipelines.
+Within a year, there are more than 20,000 tested samples, water quality checks daily, and the water sources are filtered before the water arrives at Seattle’s pipelines.

-These allow for safe, tasty water that won’t put you at risk of illness or diseases.
+These precautions allow for safe, tasty water that won’t put you at risk of illness or diseases.

 As previously stated, Legionella is one of the more dangerous illnesses potentially transferred through Seattle’s tap water.
 The explanation for why there are so few reported cases of Seattle residents with Legionnaires’ disease is because of Seattle’s filtration system and chlorine treatment.

-The chlorine treatment kill bacteria but never exceed unsafe levels.
+The chlorine treatment kills bacteria but never exceeds unsafe levels.
 Excess chlorine in water can cause health issues, so its usage is regulated and tested to be safe.

 Do They Have the Cleanest Tap Water?

 Seattle drinking water is considered one of the cleanest in the country.
-It’s not the highest on the list, but it is up there with its soft and high-quality water supply from two water quality-controlled river watersheds.
+It is not the highest on the list, but it’s up there with its soft and high-quality water supply from two water quality-controlled river watersheds.

-While unsafe water conditions can occur, Seattle is constantly vigilant to make sure that your water is clean, soft, and safe.
+While unsafe water conditions can occur, Seattle is constantly vigilant to ensure your water is clean, soft, and safe.